Stress Management Tips for Seniors & Older Adults

 As we get older and wiser, we’d like to think there’s less to worry about.
 Unfortunately, stress doesn’t go away with age.
-In fact, there are many sources of stress that are unique to old age.
+In fact, there are many sources of senior stress that are unique to old age.
 The most common sources are the loss of independence, figuring out finances, and health problems.
 As we all know, stress at any age affects our mental and physical health.
-The long term effects of stress in old age can contribute to high blood pressure, heart disease, obesity and diabetes.
+The long-term effects of stress in old age can contribute to high blood pressure, heart disease, obesity, and diabetes.

-Here are some ideas to help older adults manage their stress.
+Here are some ideas and tips to help older adults with stress management.

 Get some laughs

-When your loved one’s feeling worried, try a little humor.
-Watch a sitcom or a funny movie.
-Recall a favorite silly event and talk about it.
-Even telling jokes can help lighten the mood.
-For a few good laughs, Reader’s Digest has a website with hundreds of readers’ favorite jokes.
+When your loved one's feeling worried, try a little humor!
+Watch a sitcom or a funny movie, or recall a favorite silly event and talk about it.
+Even just a simple 'knock knock' joke can help lighten the mood and relieve stress.
+Here's a tip: Reader's Digest has a huge list of readers' favorite jokes, from one-liners to riddles.

 Play with a furry friend

-Give your senior parent some cuddle time with a friendly animal.
-Studies show interacting with a cat or dog lowers blood pressure levels, among many other benefits.
-Enlivant communities are pet friendly so visitors and residents can bring them.
+Give your senior parent some cuddle time with a pet or therapy animal.
+Studies show interacting with a cat or dog lowers blood pressure levels, and even helps ease depression and loneliness.
+Nearly all Enlivant communities are pet friendly, so visitors and resident pets are welcome!

 Take deep breaths

-Making an effort to sit, relax and take a few deep breaths every day is a great way for older adults to cope with stress.
-If your loved one’s interested, try meditation.
-There are online apps like Headspace that make learning the techniques of meditation easy.
+It sounds so simple, but making an effort to sit, relax and take a few deep breaths every day is a great way to help manage senior stress.
+If your loved one’s interested, encourage them to try meditation - or even try it with them.
+There are online apps, like Headspace, that offer guided meditations and make learning the basic techniques of meditation easy.

 Research shows any form of exercise enhances health and quality of life for seniors.
 Yoga, in particular, is associated with stress relief.
-In addition, yoga improves flexibility and balance, so it’s a great exercise for seniors.
+But the benefits of yoga aren't limited to managing stress; it also improves flexibility and balance, making it a fantastic exercise for seniors.
 Here are some simple poses you and your senior loved one can do together.

 Jot it down

-Sometimes the best thing to do for stress is to get what’s bothering you off your chest.
-The act of writing down your feelings can put things into perspective and even inspire a solution.
-Give your loved one a journal to write down their thoughts.
-They can also try a gratitude exercise: writing down something they’re thankful for every day.
+Sometimes the best thing to do for managing senior stress is to get it out and write it down.
+Writing a few sentences in a simple 'stream of consciousness' style can help put things into perspective and even inspire a solution.
+To make this easy, gift your loved one a small journal to keep with them for writing down their thoughts.
+A daily exercise focused on gratitude is a great place to start; encourage them to write down something they're thankful for every single day.

 Listen to music